-Upgrading ArcGIS Notebook Server provides your organization with the latest features and improvements to the software, while maintaining your users' existing ArcGIS Notebooks.
-If you are upgrading your ArcGIS Enterprise deployment to 10.8, you must also upgrade ArcGIS Notebook Server.
+Upgrading ArcGIS Notebook Server provides your organization with the latest features and improvements to the software, while preserving your users' existing ArcGIS Notebooks.
+If you are upgrading your ArcGIS Enterprise deployment to 10.8.1, you must also upgrade ArcGIS Notebook Server.

-During the upgrade process, you must reauthorize your ArcGIS Notebook Server software for 10.8.
+During the upgrade process, you must reauthorize your ArcGIS Notebook Server software for 10.8.1 if you have upgraded from 10.7.1 or earlier.
+You do not need to reauthorize your software if you are upgrading from 10.8 to 10.8.1.

-You must also install new container images from Esri, providing your users with 10.8 notebook runtimes.
+You must also install new container images from Esri, providing your users with 10.8.1 notebook runtimes.
 The notebook runtimes from the previous version will remain in the site; users will still be able to run notebooks using those runtimes.
+However, if your users want to use functionality that is new at 10.8.1, they must update the runtime of their notebooks.
+The notebook runtimes corresponding to 10.8.1 are at version 4.0 (ArcGIS Notebook Server Standard 4.0 and ArcGIS Notebook Server Advanced 4.0).

 Upgrading the ArcGIS Enterprise portal will also update the sample notebooks available in the site's gallery.